 OK, I feel like we have gotten a bit ahead of ourselves.
 Let’s back up and chat about what exactly Packing Cubes are.
 Essentially, the cubes – or Packing Cells – are space-saving packing organizers that help travelers attain perfectly packed luggage.

-Literally, they are zippered fabric bags specifically designed to organize your clothing and other belongings, so they ideally fit into a suitcase or backpack.
+Literally, they are zippered fabric bags specifically designed to organize everything on your packing list, so they ideally fit into a suitcase or backpack.